 Mr. Magnus served as artistic director of the Joffrey Midwest Dance Summer Intensive for nearly two decades; it was renamed Magnus Midwest Dance in his honor after his departure in 2010 and has transitioned into Magnus Northwest Dance.

 Mr. Magnus serves as artistic director of Portland Festival Ballet and as president of American Readers Theatre, a 501(c)(3) not-for-profit community arts organization promoting literacy through the performing arts.

 Teal Darkenwald – Jazz

-In addition to teaching, Darkenwald serves on the advisory board and performs with Balasole Dance Company in New York City.
-Her professional affiliations include involvement in the National Dance Education Organization as well as the American College Dance Festival Association.
-Prior to moving to North Carolina, Darkenwald taught at the University of Arizona, Glendale and Scottsdale Community Colleges and Ottawa University.
-Additionally, she served as Co-Director and Resident Choreographer for Physical Graffiti Dance Company.
+In addition to teaching, Ms. Darkenwald serves on the advisory board and performs with Balasole Dance Company in New York City.
+Her professional affiliations include the National Dance Education Organization and the American College Dance Festival Association.
+Prior to moving to North Carolina, Ms. Darkenwald taught at the University of Arizona, Glendale and Scottsdale community colleges, and Ottawa University.
+She also served as co-director and resident choreographer for Physical Graffiti Dance Company.

 Jeffrey Stocker – Acting

 Jeffrey Stocker is a professional acting coach and an accomplished director.
 His clients perform on the Broadway stage, on television, and in motion pictures.
 Mr. Stocker has directed more than 100 stage productions and readings in New York – at the National Arts Club, Players Club, Princeton Club, and City College of New York.
 Collaborations include award-winning playwrights Edward Albee and Christopher Durang.